thepenguinn/lunatikz/README.md

 Workflow**.
 By using LunaTikZ you are basically seperating all of the TikZ pics from you document.
 In that way your document and your figures are completetly seperate from each other.
 The only link to the pics will be an `\includegraphics` macro.
-And LunaTikZ will take care of the rest.
+And LunaTikZ will responsible for building that pic from this link.

 ```
 +---------------+              +---------------+